 They work together in large schools picking clean algae growth on rocks and plants in the waters.
 They are technically part of the carp family, Cyprinidae, and known as Crossocheilus Siamensis.

-SAEs have a brownish-beige coloration, except their nearly translucent clear caudal fin, and a black stripe that runs the length of their body that just brushes the before mentioned fin.
+SAEs have a brownish-beige coloration, except for their nearly translucent clear caudal fin.

 Despite their name, these so-called algae eaters are true omnivorous fish feasting on algae, phytoplankton, and even zooplanktons.

 Their diet and behavior change depending on the food sources in their environment, making them incredibly adaptable when compared to other algae eaters.

 Their diet mainly consists of hair-like algae though they are omnivores by nature so they will feed on most commercially available fish foods as well.

 The difference between a true Siamese Algae Eater and a flying foxfish or a Chinese algae eater

 It’s important to know the difference between a real Siamese algae eater and its lookalikes.